DillonConsultingLimited/.github/.github/ISSUE_TEMPLATE/feature_request.md

 Outline the issue this feature would resolve.
 User story format is acceptable.

-Highlight business requirements, stakeholders, and other material pertient for this feature to be successful.
+Highlight business requirements, stakeholders, and other material pertinent for this feature to be successful.

 **Functional requirement**